mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 I've found the danger lies in extrapolation.
 A handful of supportive transactions might convince us that we’ve validated the idea—when in fact, we’ve only scratched the surface.
 It’s so important to keep testing the value proposition while expanding the idea.

 I saw the same pattern again with SpaceforU, a venue-booking platform.
 We created a working MVP within 24 hours and quickly got some listings.
 Early bookings gave the impression we had found product-market fit.
 But as we soon discovered, most of those bookings had come from friends.
 Their support was generous—but not scalable.
 The real customers already knew the venues and didn’t want to pay to use our platform.
 Once that goodwill dried up, so did the traffic.

+Revenue is not binary.
+It matters why someone paid, what they thought they were buying, and whether they’d do it again without us handholding every step.

+Even more importantly: does that same revenue appear when the next version ships?

 ## Think Like a Developer: Atomic Validation